The Core Curriculum

 Writing intensive courses help students understand what it means to write in various disciplines and how writing can be made stronger and clearer so that they can communicate their views effectively.

-In addition to the first-year writing requirement, students must complete four writing intensive courses.
-Two of the writing intensive courses must be taken at the upper division level, one of which must be taken in the student’s major.
+In addition to the first-year writing requirement, students complete four writing intensive courses.
+Two of these must be taken at the upper division level, one of which must be taken in the student’s major.
 Courses approved for Writing Intensive status have completed a rigorous review process by the Campus Writing Board.

 Lower Division Courses